 The Early Learning Centre will comprise of the Kindergarten and Pre Primary students of the College.
 There is mounting evidence from a broad research base in health, developmental psychology, neuroscience and education, of the importance of optimum family and community experiences for children during the earliest years of childhood and development.
 There is much evidence that these experiences establish a template that has the potential to play a significant role in later life.
 Early experiences and the quality of nurturing and cognitive stimulation which children receive in the first few years of schooling may have a big impact on their development and the course they choose to follow in life.
 We seek to partner with our families to establish an excellent, positive foundation of learning for our very young students.
-The program will follow the Australian Early Years Learning Framework.
+The program will follow the Early Years Learning Framework.
 It is also very important to have Early Intervention strategies in place at the College, so that we can notify families early if there are any concerns that we may have about a student's development and learning.
 The Early Learning Centre students will wear a different, more casual uniform than the Primary and Secondary students.
 This will allow them to play and learn according to their age group's abilities and needs.

 The Kindergarten Program is a gradual introduction to schooling in a fun, yet structured environment for children who have turned 4 years of age or are turning 4 before the 30th June of that year.
 In planning a 'learning through play' environment for this age group, we aim to take into account the developmental stages of these children.
 All children are encouraged to develop their strengths in a supportive environment.
-The program will operate for 15 hours per week over 2 full days and a third day, which will be alternated fortnightly.
+It was Albert Einstein who said that "imagination is greater than knowledge".
+We aim to develop a play-based program committed to developing each child's imagination and personality using a differentiated curriculum.
+The program will operate for 3 full days a week.

 The Pre Primary Program aims to continue to develop and foster an enjoyment of learning, while encouraging equity and respect for others in the learning environment and community.
 It is a program for children who have turned 5 years of age or are turning 5 before the 30th June of that year.
-During this stage of their schooling, children are given the opportunity to develop essential foundations on which to build their knowledge, skills and values, particularly in the areas of social and emotional well-being, literacy and numeracy.
+During this stage of their schooling, children are given the opportunity to develop essential foundations on which to build their knowledge, skills and values, particularly in the areas of social and emotional wellbeing, literacy and numeracy.
 We recognise that children are unique and endeavour to celebrate the unique potential of each child through a curriculum that allows children to explore and discover concepts for themselves with adult guidance.
-The program will operate fulltime and is the first year of the Australian Curriculum Learning Program, called 'Foundation'.
+The program will operate fulltime and is the first year of the Western Australian Curriculum Learning Program, called 'Foundation'.

-Junior Primary
+Lower Primary

-The Junior Primary (Year 1 to 3) program will create a safe and nurturing environment, committed to the development of the 'whole child' (physical, academic, spiritual, emotional and social) and we will provide a variety of programs which will focus on the individual needs of each young learner.
+The Lower Primary (Year 1 to 3) program will create a safe and nurturing environment, committed to the development of the 'whole child' (physical, academic, spiritual, emotional and social) and we will provide a variety of programs which will focus on the individual needs of each young learner.
 Students will enjoy the benefits of using computers for daily learning.
 Quality literacy and numeracy programs will be provided at each year level, with literacy integrated across all learning areas.
 Learning programs will be effective, exciting, contemporary and challenging.